Our Curriculum

 Central Pennsylvania Youth Ballet (CPYB), founded in 1955 by Marcia Dale Weary, is known throughout the world for providing the finest in classical ballet training.
 With over 70 years of excellence, CPYB has produced more than 21,000 alumni, with over 80 currently performing in esteemed companies like American Ballet Theatre, New York City Ballet, Boston Ballet, Pacific Northwest Ballet, and many more.

-At Ballet Arts Academy, we are proud to implement the proven CPYB curriculum, bringing this world-class training methodology to our students.
+At Ballet Arts Academy, we are proud to teach the proven CPYB syllabus, bringing this world-class training methodology to our students.
 This distinctive approach trains not just the dancer, but the whole person, emphasizing individual attention, technical excellence, and character development.

 Mimi providing hands-on corrections, implementing CPYB training methodology